-Foraging for quandong at Indigenous culinary masterclass
+Indigenous culinary masterclass

-Angliss students awarded Chilean wine trip
+Angliss students awarded Chilean wine tour

-Big Win in Big Apple
+Big win in Big Apple

 William Angliss Institute's Higher Education student team were finalists in the prestigious STR Market Study competition held in New York, USA in mid-November.

-En Pointe inspires events with flair
+En Pointe creates events with flair

 We chat to Kate Stewart and Rocco Trimboli, owners/operators of En Pointe Events to give us insight into their world of events and how they approach each client individually to consider the best way a client can share their ethos through an event.